Your Face (song): Composition

-Wisp wrote "Your Face" and sang over a beat by the independent producer Grayskies, found on BeatStars.
-It has been described as shoegaze, nu gaze and alternative rock.
-Steffanee Wang of Nylon described the song as having "a banging guitar line and crashing waves of drums and vocals".
-In a publication by Complex, Wisp described how her long-standing love for listening to music led to her becoming an "active participant" when she recorded "Your Face", the first song she'd ever written, over her friend's instrumental.
-Wisp exclaimed that she was interested in making music that people would empathize with.
+Lu had written "Your Face" alongside the song's producer, Grayskies.
 "Your Face" is 3 minutes and 47 seconds long.
-The lyrics of "Your Face" see Wisp singing about someone she liked and situations that may restrain your love.
-She also stated in an interview with Nylon that, while she wishes to keep the true meaning of the song a secret, she "wrote [it] about someone [she] enjoyed talking to" and that it was about "circumstances that hold you back from expressing your love".
+It has been described as a shoegaze song, with elements of nu gaze and alternative rock.
+The lyrics of "Your Face" see Wisp singing about someone she liked and situations that may restrain that love.
+Steffanee Wang, writing for Nylon, felt the song had "a banging guitar line and crashing waves of drums and vocals".
+Lu stated in an interview with Nylon, that while she wishes to keep the true meaning of the song a secret, she "wrote [it] about someone [she] enjoyed talking to" and that it was about "circumstances that hold you back from expressing your love".